-The mission of the Planning and Restoration Branch of the Watershed Protection Division is to conserve the soil and water resources of the District of Columbia and to protect its watersheds from pollution through education and outreach, stream and habitat restoration, innovative stormwater management and watershed planning.
+The mission of the Planning and Restoration Branch of the Watershed Protection Division is to conserve the soil and water resources of the District and to protect its watersheds from pollution through education and outreach, stream and habitat restoration, innovative stormwater management and watershed planning.

 The primary functions of the Branch are:

 This program encourages pollution prevention by carrying out effective information and education activities and increasing stakeholder awareness and involvement in the clean-up efforts in the Anacostia River, Chesapeake Bay, and other neighborhood watersheds.
 Some ongoing education and outreach efforts include:

 - Funding school field trips and Meaningful Watershed Education Experiences